folke/flash.nvim/README.md

     -- `inclusive` option.
 By default it will be automatically -- set based on the mode.
     inclusive = nil, ---@type boolean?
+    -- jump position offset.
+Not used for range jumps.
+    -- 0: default
+    -- 1: when pos == "end" and pos < current position
+    offset = nil, ---@type number
   },
   highlight = {
     label = {